diesel-dogg/ROGAllyPowerTool/README.md

 # BUILDING
 I will be uploading prebuilt non-debug releases for windows but if you'd like to build, you will need to setup the full solar2d environment on an x86 windows machine.
 See their website for guidance.
+A custom LUA library is being used as of v1.2.0 to enable some system calls which are otherwise blocked in Solar2D.
+If anyone should like to build the app, they can contact me for the modified DLLs.